Quansight-Labs/quansight-labs-site/posts/2020/08/but-what-are-traitlets.md

 Traitlets support [dynamic
 default](https://traitlets.readthedocs.io/en/stable/api.html#dynamic-default-values)
-if your default value may depend on some context.
+if your default values may depend on some context (OS, Python version).

 Configuration are also by default Python scripts (but can be Json), so user config files can be share across machines and have dynamic values.

 ## Context base configuration